 Amazingly, Gage survived.
 He remained conscious, was able to speak, and even walked unaided to a cart that took him to the local doctor.

 Dr. Edward H. Williams noted that Gage’s brain was visibly pulsing through the wound.
-Gage, seemingly unfazed, greeted him by saying, “Here’s business enough for you.”
+Gage, showing grim composure, greeted him with words to the effect of “here is business enough for you.”

 Fact Check: Did Phineas Gage Vomit Up His Brain?

 One of the more gruesome claims about Gage’s injury is that he vomited out part of his brain.
-This detail comes from Dr. Edward Williams, who reported that during episodes of vomiting, “additional small amounts of Gage’s brain matter [were] expelled onto the floor through the frontal exit wound.”
+This detail comes from Dr. Edward Williams.
+He reported that during episodes of vomiting, “additional small amounts of Gage’s brain matter [were] expelled onto the floor through the frontal exit wound.”

 While this account sounds shocking, it’s not entirely implausible.
 The explosion had forced a significant opening in his skull, and damaged tissue may have become dislodged.

-However, experts caution that the extent of expelled brain matter is unknown, and such claims should be viewed with skepticism given the limited medical knowledge and observational tools of the time.
+However, experts caution that the extent of expelled brain matter is unknown.
+Such claims deserve skepticism, given the limited medical knowledge and observational tools of the time.

-In short: yes, historical reports mention it—but modern interpretations suggest caution in taking it too literally.
+In short: yes, historical reports mention it.
+Modern interpretations, though, urge caution about taking it too literally.

 Recovery and the First Clues of Change